US Neocons & Israel’s far Right: Part 2

 The Reagan-Thatcher transformation in the eighties, of Anglo-Saxon capitalism and to lesser extent of Western capitalism at large, did two things not apparent at the time.
 One, it oversaw the export, accelerating through the nineties, of manufacturing to the cheaper labour pools and ‘business-friendly’ regimes of the global south.
 (This being a definition of modern imperialism: export of capital; repatriation of profits.)

-Two, the attendant financialising allowed rentier capital to buy the West’s governments and establish de facto creditor oligarchies:
+Two, the attendant financialising – FIRE – of the home economies allowed rentier capital to take over Western governments and establish de facto creditor oligarchies:

 Those who wrote trade deals to profit from underemployment of U.S. workers and sweatshop labor overseas are omnipotent.
 The insurance and pharmaceutical industries that run healthcare for profit are omnipotent.
 The intelligence agencies that spy on the public are omnipotent.
 The courts that reinterpret laws to excuse corporate crimes are omnipotent.